 Grigory Sokolov © Georg Anderhub/LUCERNE FESTIVAL

-Grigory Sokolov, who was born in 1950 in Leningrad (now St. Petersburg), began playing piano at the age of five, embarking on his studies with Liya Zelikhman at the Leningrad Conservatory two years later.
-When he was 16 he won the Gold Medal at the Tchaikovsky Competition in Moscow.
-Following the collapse of the Soviet Union, his international career was able to fully flourish, with appearances at major concert halls and distinguished festivals around the world.
-As a soloist in orchestral concerts, Sokolov worked with leading orchestras before he decided to play only solo recitals.
-Today Sokolov gives some 70 recitals per season; each year he devotes himself to a single program.
-Yet the spectrum of his repertoire is extremely wide-ranging, from transcriptions of medieval polyphony through Baroque harpsichord as well as the major Classic and Romantic composers to the music of the 20th century.
-Sokolov meticulously prepares his recitals, becoming intimately familiar before each performance with the intricate mechanism of the respective instrument on which he will concertize; even on the day of the concert he spends many hours rehearsing in the hall to explore the acoustic conditions and specific features of the keyboard for that evening’s performance.
-In the current season Sokolov will appear at such venues as the Philharmonie in Berlin, the Vienna Konzerthaus, the Amsterdam Concertgebouw, the Théâtre des Champs-Elysées in Paris, the Auditorio Nacional Madrid, the Parco della Musica in Rome, and the Konserthuset in Stockholm.
-His recordings are for the most part taken from live performances, for Sokolov prefers the magical moment of the concert experience to the sterile atmosphere of the studio.
-His most recent release appeared at the beginning of 2016 and includes piano pieces by Schubert along with Beethoven’s Hammerklavier Sonata.
+Grigory Sokolov, who was born in 1950 in the former Leningrad (now St. Petersburg), started playing the piano at the age of five.
+He began his studies with Liya Zelikhman at the Leningrad Conservatory two years later and won the Gold Medal at the International Tchaikovsky Competition in Moscow at the age of sixteen.
+Following the collapse of the Soviet Union, his international career was able to fully develop, with appearances at the world’s major concert halls and festivals.
+As a concert soloist, Sokolov worked with the leading orchestras before deciding to perform in solo recitals exclusively.
+Nowadays, Sokolov gives about 70 concerts per season, devoting himself to a single program every six months.
+Yet his repertoire is extremely broad, ranging from transcriptions of medieval polyphony to Baroque harpsichord works and from the great Classical and Romantic composers to music of the 20th century.
+Sokolov meticulously prepares his recitals and, before each performance, acquaints himself with the precise mechanical details of each instrument on which he will perform; he rehearses for many hours in the hall, even on the day of the concert, to explore its acoustic conditions as well as the specifics of the grand piano.
+In the current season, Sokolov has made guest appearances in the Berlin Philharmonie, the Vienna Konzerthaus, the Amsterdam Concertgebouw, the Théâtre des Champs-Elysées in Paris, the Auditorio Nacional in Madrid, the Parco della Musica in Rome, and the Konserthuset in Stockholm.
+Most of his releases have been recorded live: Sokolov prefers the magical moment of the concert experience to the sterile atmosphere of the studio.
+His most recent release appeared in 2017 and includes piano concertos by Mozart and Rachmaninoff.